 - Includes 12 nights on a bed and breakfast basis, 1 night on a half board basis.

-Join us on this amazing adventure to explore three extraordinary countries: Thailand, Laos and Cambodia.
-On this exciting holiday, we’ll immerse ourselves in local culture, discover ancient temples and enjoy authentic street food.
+Join us on this amazing adventure holiday to explore three extraordinary countries: Thailand, Laos and Cambodia.
+On this exciting trip, we’ll immerse ourselves in local culture, discover ancient temples and enjoy authentic street food.
 Our holiday will begin in Thailand, where we’ll explore Bangkok by bicycle, enjoy an excursion to the cultural capital, Chiang Mai, and participate in a Thai cooking class with a local family.
 Next, we’ll journey into Laos to cruise down the Mekong, visiting local villages and gaining insight into rural life along the way.
 We’ll also take a guided walking tour of Luang Prabang, meet a group of local Lao Loum people, and tour the countryside by mountain bike.
 Finally, we’ll head to Cambodia where we’ll see the awe-inspiring Angkor Wat at sunrise and explore Angkor Archaeological Park.
 Join us on our holiday to Southeast Asia!

 - Visas are required for travel on this tour.
 Please visit our visa information page for more information.